Professional development opportunities in higher education

 If you are new to higher education teaching (less than three years) you must take the PG Certificate in Learning and Teaching in Higher Education, accredited by the Higher Education Academy and leading to Fellow Status.

 You also have the option of taking the MA or PhD in Higher Education which is open to both staff and external candidates.

 Teaching and Learning Conversations webinars

 Teaching and Learning Conversations (TLC) brings together colleagues from different disciplines, institutions and countries to discuss current topics in learning and teaching and share best practice.

-- They take place on the last Tuesday of each month between 12 and 1pm.
+- Webinars take place monthly on the last Tuesday of each month between 12 and 1pm

 - Please access the webinar room approximately 30 minutes in advance of the scheduled start time to test the technology.